 Editor's Tip: Keep in mind that not all fragrances mix well, so try putting the plants together at the nursery before bringing them home.

 This easy container features a rugged dwarf hemlock (Tsuga canadensis) and a pair of lavender violas for a simple, soothing look.
 A mulch of coarse stones accented by a single larger rock helps create a natural scene in miniature.
 It's perfect for a partially shaded spot.

-One great thing about spring is that moss-lined baskets and other containers don't dry out as fast -- so you don't have to water them as much.
-Here, a basket is filled with favorites including purple coralbells and yellow osteospermum and snapdragon.
+One great thing about spring is that moss-lined baskets and other containers don't dry out as fast—so you don't have to water them as much.
+Here, a basket is filled with favorite cool-season plants including purple coralbells and yellow osteospermum and snapdragon.
 A mix of sweet alyssum and creeping Jenny cascades down the sides.
 As they get going, they'll eventually cover up the moss.

-While it's easy to focus on ornamental favorites, edibles work just as well.
+While it's easy to focus on ornamental favorites in your early spring container, edibles work just as well.
 A mix of spring greens will provide salads while looking great in the landscape.
 Accent both the container and your salads with the cheerful and tasty viola blooms.
 Here, chives tossed in the middle of the pot create a fun textural contrast.

 Use yellow to wake up your landscape once winter passes.
 Here, a golden container holds yellow primroses and 'Lemon Symphony' osteospermum.
 All that yellow contrasts beautifully with purple from 'Berries & Cream Sachet' nemesia, 'Caitlin's Giant' ajuga, and columbine.

 Editor's Tip: Echo the color of your house in your container garden, or use it to complement blooms from your yard for extra appeal.